Customer Loyalty

 Fitness brands like Peloton have mastered this approach, creating communities where members encourage each other while building stronger connections to the brand itself.

-Surprise and Delight Strategies
+Why Are Surprise and Delight Strategies So Effective?

 Unexpected positive experiences create disproportionately strong emotional responses.
 Strategic surprise moments can transform ordinary customers into passionate advocates.